BlakeRain/blakerain.com/content/weeknotes/2026-W32/index.md

 component to the track.

-Even more recently --- this Friday, in fact --- [Electric Callboy] released [TANZNEID] (dance envy?), which is a typical Electric Callboy album, with plenty of silly tracks in a mix of pop music and metal.
+Even more recently --- this Friday, in fact --- [Electric Callboy] released [TANZNEID] (dance envy?), which is a typical Electric Callboy album: plenty of silly tracks in a mix of pop music and metal.
 Whilst I'm not a huge fan of the pop music in general, the humour of Electric Callboy is quite enjoyable.

 Here's some other albums that I've purchased recently: